 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
-More particularly, in most states corporations are subject to a corporate income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
-Tax rates for both corporate income and personal income vary widely among states; corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+In most states, corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+Tax rates for both corporate income and personal income vary widely among states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states, Nevada, South Dakota, Washington, and Wyoming, do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
-Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.
+Currently, six states—Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming – do not have a corporate income tax.
+However, four of those states—Nevada, Ohio, Texas, and Washington—do have some form of gross receipts tax on corporations.
+Moreover, five of those states—Nevada, South Dakota, Texas, Washington, and Wyoming—as well as Alaska, Florida, and Tennessee currently have no personal income tax.
+Individuals in New Hampshire are only taxed on interest and dividend income.

-Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax;” this is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a "franchise tax" or "privilege tax."
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

 Tennessee has both an excise tax, which is a tax on net earnings, and a franchise tax, which is a tax on net worth.
 Both of these taxes apply to most Tennessee businesses other than general partnerships and sole proprietorships.
-At the same, and as mentioned above, in terms of personal income, Tennessee only taxes interest and dividend income.
-Thus, while your Tennessee business itself may well be subject annually to two different types of state tax, any remaining income after these taxes that passes through to you personally, for example from an S corporation, LLC, or limited liability partnership (LLP), will not be subject to further taxation on your personal state tax return.
+At the same, and as mentioned above, Tennessee has no personal income tax.
+So, while your Tennessee business itself may well be subject annually to two different types of state tax, any remaining income after these taxes that passes through to you personally from most so-called pass-through entities, such as LLCs or limited liability partnerships (LLPs), will not be subject to further taxation on your personal state tax return.

 Tennessee's excise tax, which effectively is an income tax, is a flat 6.5% tax on net earnings from doing business in the state.
 All capital losses are claimed in the year incurred.
 Generally speaking, only general partnerships and sole proprietorships are exempt from the excise tax.